Lss1242/CoEvo_Bandit_Learning/README.md

 You can use cluster job submission tools (like SLURM, PBS, etc.) to run multiple jobs in parallel.
 Each job can run a separate instance of an experiment, utilising multiprocessing for efficient resource usage.

+## Licensing and Dependencies

+This project includes third-party code and dependencies:

+### Nash Equilibrium Solver

+Parts of this project are adapted from the repository [nash_equilibrium_solver](https://github.com/shuoyang2000/nash_equilibrium_solver) by Shuoyang Ding, which is licensed under the MIT License.

+### LP Solver Dependency

+The current version uses **Gurobi** as the LP solver, which **requires a license**.
+Academic users may obtain a free academic license from Gurobi.

-## License
+### License
 The code is released under the MIT License.